 A Sense of Panic or Worry

-These are also referred to as brain shivers or shocks, as well as electrical shocks.
+These are also referred to as shocks, brain shivers, or electrical shocks.
 They’re often described as a jolt or a “buzz in the head.”
 They may be experienced in conjunction with flashes of bright light, vertigo, nausea, throat tension, or tinnitus.
 They are often observed upon the discontinuation of antidepressants, so going off this type of medication is important to do under the guidance of a medical professional.

-Heart palpitations, sweating, trembling and shortness of breath are all symptoms of an anxiety attack.
+Heart palpitations, sweating, trembling, and shortness of breath are all symptoms of an anxiety attack.
 There are other signs as well, but these are a few of the most common.
-Naturally, if you’re in the throes of a panic attack while you’re going to bed, it’s going to cause all sorts of weird feelings as you’re trying to sleep.
+Naturally, if you’re in the throes of a panic attack while you’re going to bed, it’s going to keep you awake.

 Whether you’re on an unconventional schedule or you’ve got insomnia, sleep deprivation could trigger all sorts of unexpected consequences, including all of the weird feelings described above.
 When we don’t get the shuteye that we need on a nightly basis, our brains begin to rewire themselves and produce hormones and chemicals at levels not designed for long-term equilibrium.

 When you’re in an unfamiliar place, like a hotel or friend’s house, your body is on high alert and could experience levels of anxiety that could trigger weird feelings and electrical head shocks.
-If you tend to experience this phenomenon when you’re in a strange room, travel with something that reminds you of your bedroom at home, like a pillow or familiar blanket to help ease your mind.
+If you tend to experience this phenomenon when you’re in a strange room, try traveling with something that reminds you of your bedroom at home, like a pillow or familiar blanket, to help ease your mind.